Battling the Administration: An Inmate’s Guide to a Successful Lawsuit

 Georgia Innocence Project

 Accepts cases of actual innocence in Georgia; DNA and non-DNA cases; you must have completed your direct appeal, and you must be currently incarcerated, or on the Georgia Sex Offender Registry.
+You must have been convicted in Georgia.
 Serves Georgia Only.

 Islamic Society of North America